 Deploy your site to Pages by logging into the > Account Home > Pages and selecting Create a project.
 Select the new GitHub repository that you created and, in the Set up builds and deployments section, provide the following information:

 Below the configuration, make sure to set the environment variable for specifying the

-your project dependencies, and building your site, before deploying it.
+Pipenv, your project dependencies, and building your site, before deployment.

 After deploying your site, you will receive a unique subdomain for your project on